-Where the work is of exceptional merit, the examiners may recommend the award of the degree of Master by research with distinction.
+Where the work is of exceptional merit the degree of Master of Philosophy may be awarded with distinction.
 In order to recommend the award of the degree with distinction the Examiners must be convinced that a significant proportion of the thesis is of a superior quality to the normal standards required for the award of the degree.
 The reasons for the award of a distinction must be clearly explained.

-1 Ordinance X (Research Degrees) http://ses.leeds.ac.uk/info/22168/student_support-related_policies/646/ordinances
+&lt;sup>1 Ordinance X (Research Degrees) http://ses.leeds.ac.uk/info/22168/student\support-related\policies/646/ordinances